alesaccoia/phonegap-libpd/README.md

 - Remove the architecture arm7s from "Valid Architectures"
 - In the Build Phase "link Binary with Libraries" click on add libpd-ios.a

 Now it should build.

-The example pd patch that comes with libpd is also copied in the www/pd folder.
-The search paths for pd are hardcoded in the libPd.mm file, .
-Change at will.
+Important: place your pure data files in the directory www/pd or use the

 On the event device ready:
 window.plugins.libPd.init();

+For now you can just send bangs and floats. libPd includes many other features, including receiving messages from PD, that I haven't used so far.